South Dakota Nutrient Research and Education Council

 Preposals should be no longer than two pages, and be in a pdf format, with the following information:

-Title: Convey the focus of the project, as well as the potential location(s)
+Title: Should convey the focus of the project, and potentially the location(s).

-Summary Include justification, objectives, planned deliverables, impacts, and proposed budget.
-Please use non-technical language.
+Summary: Provide a brief summary indicating the justification, objectives, planned deliverables, impacts, and proposed funding.
+Note: please use non-technical language.

-Goals and Objectives: Indicate the overall goal and specific objectives.
+Goal and Objectives: List the overall project goal and specific objective

-Justification Statement: Please indicate why this research is needed, as well as the new advances and information expected to be contributed by the project.
-Also describe the anticipated economic and environmental benefits to producers and the public.
+Justification Statement: Indicate why this work is needed and the new advances and information expected to be contributed by the project.
+Also describe the anticipated economic and environmental benefits of your research to producers and the public.

-Work Plan: Summarize the methods to be applied to achieve the objectives of the project, and include a description of plans to communicate the results to stakeholders and the public.
+Work Plan: Summarize the methods to be applied to achieve the objectives of the proposed project.
+Also include a description of your plans to communicate results to stakeholders and the public.

-Project Budget: Provide estimates for the annual budget as well as the total budget if the project spans more than one year.
+Project Budget: Provide estimates for annual and total budget.
 Indirect costs for facilities and administration may not be included in project budgets.
-The budget does not need to be detailed in the pre-proposal.
+Note: The preproposal budget does not need to be detailed.
 A detailed budget will be requested in the full proposal competition.

 Submission

-For those at SDSU, submit via InfoReady after logging-in with your regular SDSU credentials.
-For those from other institutions, go to https://sdstate.infoready4.com.
-Register into the site using the box on the left hand side that is designated “log in for other users.”
+For researchers from other institutions, go to https://sdstate.infoready4.com.
+Register with the site using the box on the left hand side that is designated “log in for other users” or enter your log in credentials if you are a returning external user.

-Under “Funding Competitions” near the bottom of the page, you will see a blue link on the left hand side with the Title “2024 South Dakota Nutrient Research and Education Council Preproposals” – click on that.
+Under “Funding Competitions” near the bottom of the page, you will see a blue link on the left hand side with the title “2025 South Dakota Nutrient Research and Education Council Preproposals” – click on this.

 If you have not used InfoReady already: